surprisetalk/writings/essays/PostgreSQL: Indexes.md

 ;
 ```

 Another copy of the book slides in from the conveyor belt.
 First, the librarian pulls out the stack of ISBN cards; she already forgot that another copy of the book already exists.
 She sifts through the stack of index cards that records how many copies of each book there are.
-In order to update the indexed number of copies, first she must erase the original entry ordered with the 1s, and then insert the location into the 2s.
+In order to update the indexed number of copies, first she must erase the original entry ordered with the 1s, and then insert the book's location into the 2s.

 "Sorry again!
 It helps to know that each book has a unique ISBN, because it saves me some record-keeping trouble, and also reduces the amount of things I have to read through.
-But it's a real pain to update the number of copies, because I keep everything sorted in that stack.
-So I have to erase one of the cards and then find a new place for the new book value somewhere in the stack."
+But it's a real pain to update the number of copies, because I keep everything sorted in the copies stack.
+So I have to erase one of the cards and then find a new place for the value somewhere in the stack."

 ``` sql
 -- Select from some pg_* function that shows the internals.